SSaquif/linux-cli-notes/readme.md

 > 2. CTRL + E – takes you to the end of the line
 > 3. CTRL + K – "yank" everything after the cursor
 > 4. CTRL + U – "yank" everything before the cursor
+> 5. CTRL + W – "yank" until the first space before the cursor (so like 1 word/ command)
-> 5. CTRL + Y – "paste" (paste in quotes because it doesn't actually go into your system clipboard) everything you yanked
+> 6. CTRL + Y – "paste" (but it doesn't actually go into your system clipboard) everything you yanked
-> 6. CTRL + L – clear the screen
+> 7. CTRL + L – clear the screen
-> 7. CTRL + R – reverse search through history
+> 8. CTRL + R – reverse search through history
-> 8. CTRL + SHIFT + C – copy
+> 9. CTRL + SHIFT + C – copy
-> 9. CTRL + SHIFT + P – paste
+> 10. CTRL + SHIFT + P – paste

 ## Signals